 All staff have an awareness of safeguarding issues.
-They are aware that these safeguarding issues may not directly involve the child in our school but could be happening to their siblings or parents.
+They are aware that these safeguarding issues may not directly involve the child in our school but could be happening to their siblings or parents, this includes the importance of understanding intra-familial harms and support for siblings where there is intrafamilial harm.

 They are also aware that some issues could be happening in the lives of staff members.